vi/websocat/doc/endpoints.md

 Connect to a virtual intra-Websocat address using a datagram socket

-This is differnt from `registry-send:` that it creates a temporary buffer and can use overlays.
+This is different from `registry-send:` that it creates a temporary buffer and can use overlays.
 The buffer is like two `mirror:` endpoints.

 Prefixes: